 On March 27, 2020, the Coronavirus Aid, Relief and Economic Security Act ("CARES Act") was signed into law in response to the widespread economic impact of the COVID-19 pandemic.
 On April 11, 2020, the Canadian federal government enacted the COVID-19 Emergency Response Act, No.2, which implemented the Canada Emergency Wage Subsidy ("CEWS").
-During the quarter ended June 30, 2020, management considered and analyzed the Company's eligibility under such government programs.
+Since the establishment of these programs, management has considered and analyzed the Company's eligibility under such government programs.
 Most significantly, the Company applied for certain employee retention credits under the CARES Act and the wage subsidy under the CEWS.
-The table below summarizes the benefit of these government programs recorded in the statement of operations for the periods ending June 30, 2020 (in thousands):
+Although the Company did implement certain cost reduction plans associated with labor in the second quarter, these government programs have allowed our workforce to remain stable during the temporary slowdown in activity.
+The table below summarizes the benefit of these government programs recorded in the statement of operations for the periods ended September 30, 2020 (in thousands):